Dynatrace/fastlane-plugin-dynatrace/README.md

 fastlane add_plugin dynatrace
 ```

-⚠️  Apple enabled two-factor authentication in a way that interferes with a fully automated workflow.
-The workaround requires manual interaction see section 'App Store Connect Two-Factor-Authentication' below for details.
+⚠️  The way Apple introduced the two-factor authentication interferes with a fully automated workflow.
+The workaround requires manual interaction.
+For more information, see **App Store Connect Two-Factor-Authentication** section below for details.

 ## About the Dynatrace fastlane plugin
 The Dynatrace fastlane plugin manages uploading symbol files (iOS) or obfuscation mapping files (Android) to the Dynatrace cluster.
 Symbol and mapping files are used to make reported stack traces human-readable.
 The plugin also allows to download the latest dSYM files from App Store Connect, which enables full automation of the mobile app deployment, and the pre-processing of dSYM files, a step that is necessary for the Dynatrace cluster to be able to symbolicate.